bcgov/gw-licensing-transition-summary/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+This repository is maintained by the [ENVWater Team](https://github.com/orgs/bcgov/teams/envwater/members) in the [GitHub BCGov Organization](https://github.com/bcgov).